 Proper Home Maintenance;

-will save you a time and money.
+will save you time and money.
 Often a quick fix cost more in the end.
-Think long term and resale value as you make repairs and upgrades to your home.
+Think long-term home maintenance and resale value as you make repairs and upgrades to your home.
 This is a list of items to think about.

-When replacing shut off valves or hose bibs, I recommend ball valves, as they are easy to operate and last longer.
+When home maintenance requires replacing shut off valves or hose bibs, I recommend ball valves, as they are easy to operate and last longer.

 Septic tanks properly built and pumped every few years can last indefinitely.
 If you ignore them, the replacement cost is quite high.